-As Project Maji grows as an organisation, so too does the need to iterate our technology and address the myriad of health and environmental challenges faced by rural communities living with water poverty.
+As Project Maji grows as a clean water charity, so too does the need to iterate our technology and address the myriad of health and environmental challenges faced by rural communities living with water poverty.
 Developed in partnership with Volta River Authority (VRA), our River Solution is one such innovative iteration of our standard solution.

-Our Project Maji River Solution is bringing a safe, sustainable, and cost-effective intervention to communities suffering from bilzharzia (schistosomiasis) across the banks of the Volta River.
+Our Project Maji River Solution is a solar powered water purification system that is bringing a safe, sustainable, and cost-effective intervention to communities suffering from bilzharzia (schistosomiasis) across the banks of the Volta River.
 The same Project Maji solar-powered water Cube, which usually pumps from underground aquifers, has been adapted to pump water from a river.
-With the addition of an appropriate and proven rapid sand filtration unit, this solution eliminates the harmful larvae from the river water and thereby provides these communities with sustainable safe access to their preferred water source while eliminating direct contact with the infested river.
+With the addition of an appropriate and proven rapid sand filtration unit, this solar powered water purification solution eliminates the harmful larvae from the river water and thereby provides these communities with sustainable safe access to their preferred water source while eliminating direct contact with the infested river.

 The solution has been developed by our dedicated Project Maji R&D team in partnership with socially like-minded organizations such as the Volta River Authority (VRA) and IFRC.
 The River Solution has been deployed in the Teikpitikope Community along the banks of Volta River in Ghana since 2019, serving almost a thousand people.